 All members of the Sheridan community have a right to study, live and work in an environment that is free from any form of sexual violence.

-Sheridan’s Sexual Violence Policy and its Procedures aim to better support victims/survivors by making information easier to find, making the reporting process clearer, and detailing what supports are available.
+Sheridan’s Sexual Violence Policy and Sexual Violence Procedure aim to better support victims/survivors by making information easier to find, making the reporting process clearer, and detailing what supports are available.
 They ensure that individuals who make complaints are believed and their rights are protected.
 They also hold those who have committed an act of sexual violence accountable.

-I urge all members of the Sheridan community to review the Sexual Violence Policy and its Procedures (Students and Employees).
+I urge all members of the Sheridan community to review the Sexual Violence Policy and its Procedure.
 We all have a role to play in building and maintaining a culture that is intolerant of violence, abuse and assault and that promotes consent and respect.

 President and Vice Chancellor

 Sexual violence is any act targeting a person's sexuality, gender identity, or gender expression, whether the act is physical or psychological in nature, that is committed, threatened, or attempted against a person without the person’s consent.